 The most common Ethernet internet speeds range from 100 Mbps to 1 Gbps.
-Despite the promise of Gigabit fiber connection by your ISP, if the requirement network equipment doesn’t support 1.0 Gbps (Gigabit) connection, you may only see a cap of 100 Mbps when you view the Details window of your Ethernet adapter or when you test the internet speed.
+Despite the promise of Gigabit fiber connection by your ISP, if the requirement network equipment doesn’t support 1.0 Gbps (Gigabit) connection, you may only see a cap of 100 Mbps when you view the Details window of your Ethernet adapter in Windows 11 or Windows 10 or when you test the internet speed.

 If your ISP promises you a Gigabit fiber connection (e.g. internet speed of 300 Mbps, 500 Mbps or 1 Gbps), but you still see that your Ethernet speed is capped at 100 Mbps, this guide will show you why and how you can resolve the issue.

-If you have an internet plan that gets you an internet speed of more than 100 Mbps, but you are seeing a cap of 100 Mbps instead of 1 Gbps when you view the Details window of the network adapter, in most cases, the problem is caused by one of the following reasons.
+If you have an internet plan that gets you an internet speed of more than 100 Mbps, but you are seeing a cap of 100 Mbps instead of 1 Gbps when you view the Details window of the network adapter in Windows 11 or 10, in most cases, the problem is caused by one of the following reasons.

 Ethernet cable issue